kpwydra/dc-magnetic-data-calculator/README-dev.md

 \chi_D = \sum_i \chi_{Di} + \sum_i \lambda_i \quad
 $$

-&chi;<sub>Di</sub> and &lambda;<sub>i</sub> are so called Pascal's constants.
+&chi;<sub>Di</sub> and &lambda;<sub>i</sub> are so called `Pascal's constants`.
 These can be found in many scientific books and articles.
 It should be noted that considerable confusion exists regarding Pascal’s constants, arising from the conflicting values reported in different sources.
-The article by G. A. Bain *et al.* offers a valuable clarification of this issue, and our software is based on their work.
+The article by G. A. Bain *et al.* offers a valuable clarification of this issue, and our software is based on their work [<a href="#ref1">1</a>].
+.

-It is important to note that for most of the paramagnetic substances &chi;<sub>P</sub> >> &chi;<sub>D</sub> .
-This implies for compounds having low molecular weights.
-This is not always the case.
-For instance, metalloproteins may have the molar mass of 60 000 g/mol, &chi;<sub>D</sub> becomes more important.
+It is important to note that, for most paramagnetic substances, χ<sub>P</sub> ≫ χ<sub>D</sub>.
+The χ<sub>D</sub> contribution is small for molecules with low molecular weights.
+However, this is not always the case.
+For example, in metalloproteins with molar masses of around 60 000 g/mol, the diamagnetic contribution becomes significant and must be determined with high precision using different methods to obtain an accurate paramagnetic susceptibility.
+Consequently, the simple addition of Pascal’s constants is no longer valid in such cases. *We note here that the procedure implemented in our software should be used with caution.*